By using our platform you agree to the following Terms and Conditions

 (b) govern all liabilities arising under these Terms and Conditions or relating to the subject matter of these Terms and Conditions, including liabilities arising in contract, in tort (including negligence) and for breach of statutory duty, except to the extent expressly provided otherwise in these Terms and Conditions.

-15.1 Either party may terminate the Agreement by giving to the other party at least 90 days' written notice of termination.
+1. The Customer may cancel the Agreement anytime during their first 90 days of usage.
+Either party may terminate the Agreement by giving to the other party at least 60 days' written notice before the Term ends.

-15.2 Either party may terminate the Agreement immediately by giving written notice of termination to the other party if the other party commits a material breach of these Terms and Conditions.
+2. Either party may terminate the Agreement after providing written notice of a material breach and intent to terminate to the other party if the other party commits a material breach of these Terms and Conditions and the breaching party fails to cure the breach within 7 days thereof.

 (a) the other party: